 Here’s our backstory…

-The problem we have been running into s has been that our employees will email us from their home email stating that they are unable to access their company email.
-When we go to respond, Zendesk sends the notifications to the primary address on file, which is the email they do not have access to.
+The problem we have been running into s has been that our employees will email us from their home email stating that they cannot access their company email.
+When we go to respond, Zendesk sends the notifications to the primary address on file, which is the email they do not have access.

-We realized the issue after we got several upset employees complaining that we never responded to their request.
-Their words were, “If I email you from my Gmail account, you should respond to my Gmail account”.
-I couldn’t agree more.
+We realized the issue after several upset employees complained that we never responded to their requests.
+Their words were, “If I email you from my Gmail account, you should respond to my Gmail account.”
+We couldn’t agree more.

-So then my agents started adding the employee’s Gmail address into the CC field thinking that it would send the notification to both addresses.
+So then our agents started adding the employee’s Gmail address into the CC field, thinking it would send the notification to both addresses.
 Unfortunately, Zendesk is too smart.
-It knows the Gmail address is assigned to an existing user and only emails the primary CRSI address.
+It knows the Gmail address is assigned to an existing user and only emails the primary company address.

 After raising the issue to Zendesk support, they recommended two workarounds...

-- To treat the secondary email address as email Targets and then notify those Targets through Triggers (not the most convenient assuming the high number of users we are talking about here).
+- To treat the secondary email address as email Targets and then notify those Targets through Triggers (not the most convenient considering the high number of users we are talking about here).

 - The other thing would be creating a new user profile using that secondary email address.